 - Mindful of the ideal customer, consider how you can attract and retain them – what changes do you need to make across your marketing, ranging, service proposition, retail environment – in fact across all communication channels – in order to appeal to them?

-- Finally, don’t ever get complacent – keep your attention firmly on your customer – keep the conversation going with them to ensure you stay relevant and up to date with their needs and wants.
+- Finally, don’t ever get complacent – keep your attention firmly on managing customer relationships – keep the conversation going with them to ensure you stay relevant and up to date with their needs and wants.

-So, here’s to building better relationships with all of our customers!
+So, here’s to managing customer relationships better and building relationships with all of our customers!